Fraud Blocker

 Bronchiolitis

 Alex Koo, MD Bronchiolitis season is here, running from October to March timeframe.
 It accounts for 2.1 million outpatient visits and almost 20% of all pediatric hospitalizations annually in the US.
-There has also been a 75% increase in hospitalizations from the 2022-2023 season, compared to 2010-2019 seasons.1 Affecting children under age 2, viruses …
+There has also been a 75% increase in hospitalizations from the 2022-2023 season, compared to 2010-2019 seasons.1 Affecting children under age 2, viruses affect …

 Read more